 For me, the pharma business is the most exciting consulting business to be in.
 I sense the overall responsibility for someone’s health.
 I feel pride that I am a part of a company that helps others make life-saving drugs and solutions.

-What is it like to work in Quality & Validation?
+What is it like to work in quality and validation?

 When people hear the words “quality and validation,” they might think it’s very boring, but I assure you it is anything but.
 Documentation does not mean exclusively “documents”.
 It means coordination.
 It means research.
 For example, if you have to create a document explaining how to test a freeze dryer, you really have to know that freeze dryer.
 So for instance, we must pre-test the freeze dryer at the manufacturer.
 You must have process understanding.
 The document controls everything, but we must understand what we are doing and why to create the document.